Reading Hall of Fame Emerging Scholars Fellowship

 - Have recently completed a PhD or EdD in literacy education or a related field.

-- Have been appointed to an initial, tenure-track position with a literacy focus at a college or university during the period from the the fall semester 2016 to the fall semester 2018, inclusive.
+- Have been appointed to an initial, tenure-track position with a literacy focus at a college or university during the period from the fall semester 2022 to the fall semester 2024, inclusive.

 - Commit to working with a Reading Hall of Fame mentor for a two-year period.